 “Bada Dada” shows off a heavy dose of wah-wah guitar (which then rocks out), deep bass, and potent percussion.
 Dig the mellow mood, old-school Afrobeat groove, profound percussion, and jazzy horns on “Bello At Night.”
 It’s a laid-back, modern Afrobeat jam that features some outstanding guitar playing, and defies categorization because it uses the Afrobeat template to create unique modern music.

 My only complaint with Drinking Water is that it’s too short.
-I hope in 2018 they release their career-defining double album.
+They followed it up in 2018 with Commandments.
+Listen to the invigorating title track in this Spotify playlist of the Best Instrumental Funk Songs of 2018.
 The Seven Ups make me want to book a trip ASAP to Australia to hang out hearing the bands of the Melbourne funky world music scene.

 Listen to “The Learned Goat” from their upcoming 2018 album, Commandments…